Jamie runs Neuro Support.

 Jamie is neurodivergent.
 ADHD, diagnosed.

-Some of the design decisions in Neuro Support come from textbooks and the literature.
-Most come from the inside: from years of building, breaking, and rebuilding systems for his own brain, watching clients do the same with theirs, and noticing where the supports the field offered fell short.
+Some design decisions come from the literature.
+Most come from the inside: years of building, breaking, and rebuilding systems for his own brain, and watching clients do the same with theirs.

-The system is built around that observation.
 ADHD and autism aren't problems of intelligence or motivation.
 They're problems of holding.
 Working memory.
 Time awareness.
 Initiation.
 Prioritisation.
-The bandwidth tax of constant micro-decisions.
-The thing where a single open question in your head crowds out all the others until something fails.
+The tax of constant micro-decisions.
+The way a single open question crowds out all the others until something fails.

 If you can't reliably hold the system, the system has to hold more.